Account recovery with Temp Code

 "channel": "direct", // Channel to use to send the OTP

-"identifier_type": "user_id", // Type of user identifier to send the OTP (email, phone_number, user_id or username)
+"identifier_type": "user_id", // Type of user identifier to send the OTP (email, phone_number, user_id, username, or custom identifier)

 "identifier": "user123", // User identifier to send the OTP